 Freeze them together.
-If you know that you'll be using an entire container of frozen berries at once - in cobbler, for example - you can just fill a freezer bag or carton with berries and place them in the freezer.
+If you know that you'll be using an entire container of frozen berries at once - in a cobbler, for example - you can fill a freezer bag or carton with berries and place them in the freezer.
 If you'd like to add sugar to the berries before you freeze them, use 1 Tbsp to 1 cup of sugar for each quart of berries.
 Stir gently and pour the berries into a freezer bag or carton.

 Freeze them individually.
 With this method, you'll be able to remove as many or as few frozen berries as you need.
 Spread the dry berries in a thin layer on the bottom of a pan.
-Place the pan in the freezer until the berries are frozen.
-Place the frozen berries into freezer bags or cartons.
+Place the pan in the freezer until the berries are frozen; Place the frozen berries into freezer bags or cartons.

-Enjoy your blackberries and stop by again soon for our cobbler recipe!
+Enjoy your blackberries, and stop by again soon for our cobbler recipe!